 One of the key projects undertaken annually is the provision of 150 backpacks to underprivileged children.
-This project, which commenced in 2018, equips young students in Managua, Nicaragua with essential school supplies.
+This project equips young students in Managua, Nicaragua with essential school supplies.
 The primary objective is to alleviate the financial burden faced by families and ensure that children possess the necessary tools for academic success.

 The contents of each backpack are carefully selected to meet the basic educational needs of students and include: